dtangster/cmpe210-environments/README.md

    --topo fvtopo --link tc --controller remote --mac --arp
 ```

-3. When doing the initial Flowvisor setup, start with the following line of code from the
-tutorial: `fvctl -f /dev/null set-config --enable-topo-ctrl`

-4. When you see steps that asks you to add a slice like the following:
+3. When you see steps that asks you to add a slice like the following:
 ```bash
 fvctl -f /dev/null add-slice upper tcp:localhost:10001 admin@upperslice
 fvctl -f /dev/null add-slice lower tcp:localhost:10002 admin@lowerslice